Linear Model and Extensions: Eicker--Huber--White standard error

 \subsection{Sandwich variance estimator}

 The CLT in Theorem \ref{thm:clt-ols} shows that

 where $\asim$ denotes ``approximation in distribution.''
-However, the asymptotic covariance is unknown, and we need to use the data to construct a reasonable estimator for statistical inference.
+However, the asymptotic covariance is unknown, and we need to use the data to construct a reasonable estimator for it to conduct statistical inference.
 It is relatively easy to replace $B$ with its sample analog $B_{n}$, but

 as the sample analog for $M$ is not directly useful because the error terms are unknown either.
 It is natural to use $\hat{\varepsilon}_{i}^{2}$ to replace $\varepsilon_{i}^{2}$ to obtain the following estimator for $M$: